Raising a child: How much will it cost?

 How much does it cost to have a baby?

-The cost of a baby's birth — including prenatal care, delivery, and postpartum follow-up — is highly dependent on where you live, the facility where the baby is delivered, and the type of birth, with deliveries by Cesarean section costing significantly more.
+The cost of a baby's birth — including prenatal care, delivery, and postpartum care — is highly dependent on where you live, the facility where the baby is delivered, and the type of birth, with deliveries by Cesarean section costing significantly more.
 And importantly, the amount you pay out-of-pocket can vary widely depending on what type of insurance you have.
 Here are some key facts:

 Bottom line?
-While childbirth can be a stressful event, as long as the mother is covered by health insurance, the cost may be considerable but not necessarily unmanageable for an average middle-income family.
+While childbirth can be a stressful event, as long as the mother is covered by health insurance, the total cost may be considerable but not necessarily unmanageable for an average middle-income family.

 Costs to expect in the first year